sebabelmar/react-expensify/README.md

 Sample app to transition from Flux into Redux

 ### TODO
+- Prep Webpack for production
+- Deploy to Heroku
+- Use Firebase as backend (Authentication)
+- Style
 - Fix finding SingleDatePicker on test

+### Objectives
 * Use redux and learn:
   * Store
   * Action generators